Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Results

 \subsection{Cross-Day Stability}

-We test the cross-day stability by presenting the two separate days’ trendability ($Tr_{D1,D2}$) and suitability ($S_{D1,D2}$).
-We present the cross-day performance of the above-mentioned methods.
+We utilized the data collected from two separate days and estimated fatigue scores using different methods for each separate day.
+We tested the cross-day stability by comparing the trend similarity of each fatigue estimator between the two separate days, denoted by trendability ($Tr_{D1,D2}$).
+We also integrated the WO metric of each day's estimate and the trendability as suitability ($S_{D1,D2}$).
+We evaluated the cross-day performance of the above-mentioned methods.

-As shown in Fig. \ref{fig:day}, the weighted cumulative estimator-based methods ($WCI$, $WCM$, $WCW$) present a relatively stable performance under the cross-day scenario.
+As shown in Fig. \ref{fig:mus_day}, the features of muscle cmpensation and spinal module activation are different across days.
+As shown in Fig. \ref{fig:day}, the weighted cumulative estimator-based methods ($WC_{I}$, $WC_{M}$, $WC_{W}$) present a relatively stable performance under the cross-day scenario.
 This meets the performance demonstrated in \cite{rocha2017weighted} under isometric contractions.
 For the sub-maximal and dynamic contractions of multiple muscles, our method outperforms the weighted cumulative estimator-based methods by the trendabilities and suitabilities between days.
-In addition, the weak monotonicity-based methods ($WO_W$, $WO_I$, $WO_{MDF}$) present worsened performance, which indicates their insufficient stability for cross-day measurements.
+In addition, the weak monotonicity-based methods ($WO_W$, $WO_I$, $WO_{M}$) present worsened performance, which indicates their insufficient stability for cross-day measurements.